IdominionI/Automata_Explorer/README.md

 In future the name of this application will be changed when a suitable name is decided upon.

-A user manual and code documentation are not yet provided, but will be included in a future update.

 ## Installation:

 This project is a Visual Studio 2022 SDK 10 ISO C++ 20 Standard project set up for windows.